RF Spectrometer (A3008)

 Table: Interference Just Inside Our Laboratory.

-And finally, the interference in our basement laboratory, ignoring that coming from the SCT dual receivers themselves.
+The interference in our basement laboratory, ignoring that coming from the SCT dual receivers themselves, is as follows.

 BandPower DensitySCT Range